 Here are 9 types of marketing campaigns you can use to achieve your marketing goals:

 - Display advertising

 - Paid marketing campaign

 - PR (Public Relations)

 These are some of the most common marketing campaigns, but there are many others.
-For example, other types of marketing campaigns include affiliate marketing campaigns, influencer marketing campaigns, user-generated content campaigns, rebranding campaigns, and more.
+For example, other types of marketing campaigns include affiliate marketing campaigns, paid search campaigns, influencer marketing campaigns, user-generated content campaigns, rebranding campaigns, and more.

 1. Traditional Media Marketing Campaign

 Traditional marketing campaign refers to any type of marketing campaign that it’s not digital or online.
 The traditional marketing channels include: